The Repatriation Checklist – Final StepsiStockphoto

 Returning home with children may require some extra preparations.

 As far as housing is concerned, contact your property manager well in advance before your return.
 That way, you will have enough time to take care of necessary repairs and to terminate your current tenant’s rental agreement.
-You want to be able to move right back in when you return home, after all, don’t you?
+You want to be able to move right back in when you return home, after all.

 If you don’t have any property which you have let for the duration of your assignment, you will unfortunately have to go house hunting again.
-Since it’s a bit difficult to find a permanent home from the other side of the world, you might try finding a good real-estate agent at your destination first.
-They will be able to arrange temporary accommodation for you and your family if you haven’t yet found the apartment of your dreams.
+Since it’s a bit difficult to find a permanent home from the other side of the world, you might want to try and find a good real-estate agent at your destination first.
+They will be able to arrange temporary accommodation for you and your family if necessary and will help you with the search for the apartment or house of your dreams.

-Every country has different restrictions when it comes to importing your pets.
-If you want to take your pets with you, you need to make sure that they have a valid pet passport, an ID chip as well as fresh immunizations and recent health certificates from a licensed veterinarian.
+Every country also has different restrictions when it comes to importing your pets.
+If you want to take your pets with you, you’ll need to make sure that they have a valid pet passport, an ID chip as well as fresh immunizations and recent health certificates from a licensed veterinarian.
 This will make bringing them with you much less of a hassle.
+Also contact your airline to make sure that they can offer a safe and humane way of transporting your animal friends.

 Furthermore, it’s important to be at least superficially acquainted with your country’s import regulations.
 This is unfortunately necessary if you want to (re-)import a car, if you have acquired a new pet during your time as an expatriate, or if you have purchased valuables or exotic souvenirs abroad.